MYethishwar/PythonHub/014-Instagram Followers Game(Beginner)/README.md

 ### 11. Error Handling

 - Although not explicitly implemented, potential areas for error handling can be identified, such as handling invalid user inputs.

+  # Sample Output

+Compare A: Selena Gomez, an American singer, from United States.
+Against B: Ashton Kutcher, an American actor, from United States.
+Who has more followers?
+Type 'A' or 'B': a

+You're right!
+Current Score: 1

+Compare A: Selena Gomez, an American singer, from United States.
+Against B: Maluma, a Colombian singer, from Colombia.
+Who has more followers?
+Type 'A' or 'B': b

+Sorry! that's wrong Final Score: 1